absolute-quantum/cats-blender-plugin/README.md

 ### Useful Tips:
 - Split transparent and non-transparent textures into separate atlases to avoid transparency issues
 - Make sure that the created textures are not too big, because Unity will downscale them to 2048x2048.
-  Split them across multiple atlases or reduce the texture size manually beforehand
+  Split them across multiple atlases or reduce the individual texture sizes.
+This can be easily done in the MatCombiner tab.
-- You can also tell Unity to use up to 8k textures.
+- You can tell Unity to use up to 8k textures.
   Do so by selecting the texture and then choose a different Max Size and/or Compression in the inspector: https://i.imgur.com/o01T4Gb.png